bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___vpn_provider__0__1.md

 -   Create a `PPB_VpnProvider` instance.
 -   Register the callback for `PPB_VpnProvider.ReceivePacket()`.
--   In the extension follow the usual workflow for configuring a VPN connection via the `chrome.vpnProvider` API until the step for notifying the connection state as "connected".
+-   In the extension follow the usual workflow for configuring a VPN connection via the `chrome.vpnProvider` API until the step for notifying the connection state as “connected”.
 -   Bind to the previously created connection using `PPB_VpnProvider.Bind()`.
--   Notify the connection state as "connected" from JavaScript using `chrome.vpnProvider.notifyConnectionStateChanged`.
+-   Notify the connection state as “connected” from JavaScript using `chrome.vpnProvider.notifyConnectionStateChanged`.
 -   When the steps above are completed without errors, a virtual tunnel is created to the network stack of Chrome OS.
 IP packets can be sent through the tunnel using `PPB_VpnProvider.SendPacket()` and any packets originating on the Chrome OS device will be received using the callback registered for `PPB_VpnProvider.ReceivePacket()`.
 -   When the user disconnects from the VPN configuration or there is an error the extension will be notfied via `chrome.vpnProvider.onPlatformMessage`.